 Participation does not obligate families to legal action or public disclosure.
 Behind-the-scenes support is just as essential as public storytelling.

-Take Survey 3We are assembling a national advocacy and research team.
+— Kristina M., Founder & Executive Director, UTASWe are assembling a national advocacy and research team.
 No legal or clinical background is required.
 Public storytelling is optional.
 Behind-the-scenes support is essential.

 Every voice matters.
 You don't need to be public to make an impact.
 The families who share their data are building the evidence base that makes federal reform possible.